-You know the age-old health aphorism: “An apple a day keeps the doctor away.”
+You know the age-old health aphorism: "An apple a day keeps the doctor away."
 Although no one food can keep disease at bay, apples are nutritious fruits that may help your weight-loss efforts and offer a variety of other health benefits.
-But should you really be eating apples every day, or is it possible to get too much of a good thing and turn the advantages into disadvantages?
+But should you really be eating an apple a day, or is it possible to get too much of a good thing and turn the advantages into disadvantages?

 Disadvantages of Eating Apples

 You will encounter a few downsides to eating apples every day.
 If you aren't accustomed to eating fiber, suddenly embarking on a regimen of eating apples every day may lead to uncomfortable gas and bloating.
 Add fiber from apples and other foods to your diet gradually, phasing it in over a few weeks, and make sure to drink plenty of water to help the fiber pass through your digestive tract.

 Some people are allergic to apples and related fruits.
 If you have an allergy to birch pollen, you may develop an allergy to apples, too, and have to refrain from eating them.
 Symptoms can range from hives, abdominal pain and vomiting to life-threatening anaphylaxis.
 However, you may be able to eat apples without the peel.